Learn About Skin Cancer

 - Remember skin cancers, especially melanomas can occur on non sun-exposed sites such as the groin and feet so remember to check all areas of the body.

 - Use a broad spectrum sunscreen that provides protection from both UVA and UVB rays when the UV index hits 3 or above.
 In Melbourne, the UV index usually hits 3, on or about September 1st until May 1st.
 (It is recommended you check your regions dates).

 - Wear a hat, protective clothing and sunglasses when the UV index reaches 3 or above.

 - Avoid sunburning and using solariums.

 - Learn about the UV index.
-A free iPhone App is available from the website which tells you the daily UV index all over Australia http://www.sunsmart.com.au/resources/sunsmart-app
+The Bureau of Meteorology tells you the daily UV index across Australia http://www.bom.gov.au/uv/

-- Remember UV that burns you, not the temperature!
+- Remember; it is UV radiation that burns you, not the temperature!

 Early Detection Self Examination Guide: